CarlosUziel/goi-strat/README.md

   </ol>
 </details>

-## About The Project
+## 🔍 About The Project

-This repository contains the implementation of *GoiStrat - Gene-of-interest-based sample stratification for the evaluation of functional differences*.
+This repository contains the implementation of **GoiStrat** - *Gene-of-interest-based sample stratification for the evaluation of functional differences*.
 See [publication](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-025-06109-0) for details.

 The implementation was done entirely in Python, using [*rpy2*](https://github.com/rpy2/rpy2) wrappers for all necessary R packages.

+### Key Features

+- 🧬 **Sample Stratification**: Stratify samples based on gene-of-interest expression
+- 📊 **Differential Analyses**: Perform differential expression and enrichment analyses
+- 🔗 **PPI Networks**: Generate protein-protein interaction networks
+- 📈 **Functional Analysis**: Conduct gene set enrichment and over-representation analyses
+- 🧩 **Integrative Analysis**: Combine results from multiple data sources
+- 🔄 **Reproducibility**: End-to-end workflow with clearly defined steps

 ### Data

 This workflow was tested by applying it to *FOLH1* in prostate cancer.
 The data sources used were:

-- The Prostate Cancer Transcriptome Atlas (PCTA) [[Paper](https://www.nature.com/articles/s41467-021-26840-5)].
+- The Prostate Cancer Transcriptome Atlas (PCTA) [[Paper](https://www.nature.com/articles/s41467-021-26840-5)]
-- The Cancer Genome Atlas Prostate Adenocarcinoma (TCGA-PRAD) | [[Paper](https://pubmed.ncbi.nlm.nih.gov/26544944/)].
+- The Cancer Genome Atlas Prostate Adenocarcinoma (TCGA-PRAD) [[Paper](https://pubmed.ncbi.nlm.nih.gov/26544944/)]
-- The West Coast Prostate Cancer Dream Team - Metastatic Castration Resistant Prostate Cancer (WCDT-MCRPC) | [[Paper 1](https://pubmed.ncbi.nlm.nih.gov/30033370/), [Paper 2](https://pubmed.ncbi.nlm.nih.gov/33077885/)].
+- The West Coast Prostate Cancer Dream Team - Metastatic Castration Resistant Prostate Cancer (WCDT-MCRPC) [[Paper 1](https://pubmed.ncbi.nlm.nih.gov/30033370/), [Paper 2](https://pubmed.ncbi.nlm.nih.gov/33077885/)]

-If you wish you reproduce the results shown in the paper, you must obtain the permissions from the owners of the data when required.
+If you wish to reproduce the results shown in the paper, you must obtain the permissions from the owners of the data when required.
 Downloading and processing of the data is also a pre-requisite.
 Helper functions and scripts under `src/pipelines/data` were used for such purposes.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 You should have an Anaconda environment installed in your UNIX system (currently only Ubuntu/CentOS has been tested).
-I recommend using `Miniforge3`:
+We recommend using `Miniforge3`:

 ```bash
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh